 Takeda recently hosted two very special Research and Development (R&D) Investor Days: the first took place on September 27th at our Global Headquarters in Tokyo, and the second on October 11th at our global R&D center in Boston.
 Both events showcased our current pipeline, with our leaders delivering Takeda’s R&D vision for the future and highlighting the company’s position as a world-class, R&D-driven company.

 Takeda's R&D strategy is working.
-Through determination, a clear vision and by continuing to put patients at the center of what we do, there is a shared confidence that this transformational journey will deliver even more exciting opportunities for measurable growth and sustainable success.
+Through determination, a clear vision, and by continuing to put patients at the center of what we do, there is shared confidence that this transformational journey will deliver even more exciting opportunities for measurable growth and sustainable success.